 Individuals who choose to pursue Special Education as a career path deserve our utmost respect.
 These professionals put in a copious amount of time and attention, all while maintaining an incredible amount of patience, to care for children with disabilities.
 Becoming a successful special educator requires a specific academic background and rigorous training as part of an undergraduate degree.

 To become a teacher in special education, you’ll need to get a B.S. or B.A. degree in Education with some type of unique certification or endorsement in Special Education.
-You might also choose a degree with a focus on a particular age range, such as K-6 or high school.
+You might also choose a degree with a focus on a particular age range, such as K-6 or high school or purse a Master’s degree in special education.
 Although you can always choose a traditional brick-and-mortar institution for your education, you can also earn your degree entirely online.

 Featured Online Programs

 Figuring out where to apply?
 These top, accredited schools offer a variety of online degrees.
 Consider one of these accredited programs, and discover their value today.

 If you've already completed some college-level coursework, you'll want to give Pacific Oaks College a look.
 This Pasadena school offers an accredited online special education bachelor's degree completion program that will give you a pathway to finish your B.A. in just two and a half years (or up to five years if you enroll part-time).
 Pacific Oaks is a particularly good option for California residents since the program will qualify you to teach both K-12 general and special education in the state.
 As such, the curriculum incorporates an extensive fieldwork component consisting of a 600-hour supervised practicum and observation in an early childhood education setting.